BADTEMPER666/Ares/README.md

 IW4X external cheat

 # Note
-This is still very early in development, there is not many features, no esp, aimbot, etc etc.
+This is still very early in development, there is not many features, no esp, aimbot, etc etc, so therefore there is no pre-compiled version for you to use

 # Memory Reading/Writing
 Ares uses [memory.dll](https://github.com/erfg12/memory.dll/)